List of Power Rangers Beast Morphers characters: Robo-Blaze

 Robo-Blaze is a robot clone created by Scrozzle from Cybervillain Blaze's back-up data, spare robot parts, and the real Blaze's DNA who can assume an amber-colored robot form while in battle as well as pilot rebuilt versions of his Cybervillain counterpart's Megazord.
 If he and Robo-Roxy are destroyed, they can be recreated in the Robot Maker machine that created them.
 To maintain his usefulness to Evox, Robo-Blaze upgrades himself with a large amount of Morph-X, gaining enhanced strength and speed.
-After Robo-Roxy inadvertently damages the Robot Maker beyond repair, Nate is able to permanently destroy Robo-Blaze.
+After Robo-Roxy inadvertently damages the Robot Maker beyond repair due to her Vultursaurus upgrade, Nate is able to permanently destroy Robo-Blaze.

 Robo-Blaze is portrayed by Colby Strong.

 Robo-Roxy

 Robo-Roxy is a robot clone created by Scrozzle from Cybervillain Roxy's back-up data, spare robot parts, and the real Roxy's DNA who can assume a violet-colored robot form while in battle.
 If she and Robo-Blaze are destroyed, they can be recreated in the Robot Maker machine that created them.

 To maintain her usefulness to Evox, Robo-Roxy upgrades herself with flower DNA, gaining a left arm-mounted pollen cannon.
 After Robo-Blaze upgrades himself, Robo-Roxy upgrades herself further with DNA of a newly-discovered dinosaur called a Vultursaurus, gaining a reptilian-clawed right hand capable of firing energy projectiles while maintaining her pollen cannon.
 This ends up costing Evox and Scrozzle the function of the Robot Maker after she accidentally overloads it beyond repair.
-While fighting the Rangers in her new form, Robo-Roxy uses the full power of the Vultursaurus DNA to enlarge herself into another form, only to be destroyed by the Beast-X King Ultrazord.
+While fighting the Rangers in her new form, Robo-Roxy uses the full power of the Vultursaurus DNA to enlarge herself into a giant-sized winged form, only to be destroyed by the Beast-X King Ultrazord.

 Robo-Roxy is portrayed by Liana Ramirez.

 Tronics

-The Tronics are robotic computer virus-themed foot soldiers armed with hand-mounted blasters that double as melee weapons.
+The Tronics are robotic foot soldiers armed with hand-mounted blasters that double as melee weapons.
 They were created by Scrozzle to protect him from Vargoyle and are used by Evox as his foot soldiers.